Centiment-io/neuroBN/Readme.md

 - [4] Pham, D., Ruz, G. "Unsupervised training of Bayesian networks for data clustering"

 <h2>Survey of Existing Literature</h2>
 Below is a set of tables highlighting the use of Bayesian networks in the existing neuroscience literature.
-Please note that these tables are adapted directly from Bielza, C., and Larranaga, P. "Bayesian networks in neuroscience: a survey" [1].
+Please note that these tables are adapted directly from <i>Bielza, C., and Larranaga, P. "Bayesian networks in neuroscience: a survey"</i> ([1]) and are permitted under the Creative Commons License.
 Absolutely all credit for the following tables belongs to those two researchers.
 <h4>BNs with Morphological Data</h4>

 | Researchers | BN model | Aim | Application |